What makes culture change in your company or team difficult?

 You as the knowledge source of culture change:

-Below is one image of a cultureSCAN that I worked through with an executive team to better understand how people see and experience the organization.
+Above is one image of a cultureSCAN I worked through with an executive team to better understand how people see and experience the organization.

 Within human-designed change / complex-adaptive systems (all culture plus leadership work is a complex-adaptive system) require the voice of your team and those that interact with your service and product.
-Below is 5 steps that support change through how people work together and work within your organization.
+Below are 5 steps that support change through how people work together and within your organization.

 Changes through a focus on how people interact: